Winter Monarch counts for 2021-22 were released this past May 2022.

-Overwintering Monarchs occupied an area of 2.85 hectares in Mexico in winter 2021-2022.
-This count happens every year when all the monarchs have returned to the Oyamel Fir Forest area in the Butterfly Biosphere reserve.
+Overwintering Monarchs Butterflies occupied an area of 2.85 hectares in Mexico in winter 2021-2022.
+This count happens every year when all the Monarchs have returned to the Oyamel Fir Forest area in the Butterfly Biosphere reserve.

 This recent value of 2.85 hectares is a high given the low counts we have seen in recent years.
 For example, the 2020-2021 value was 2.1 hectares.